 We use data from 47 prefectures for years 1970, 75, 80, 85, 90, 95, 2000, and 2005 (Okinawa prefecture is not included in 1970).
-Figure 4 plots correlation coefficients between regional TFR and FLRP for every five years from 1970 to 2005.
+Figure 4 plots correlation coefficients between regional TFR and FLRP for every five years from 1970 - 2005.
 The coefficient is negative for 1970 but is positive thereafter.
 For the last few years, the correlation is not only positive but close to 0.5, a very clear positive relationship between TFR and FLRP.
-The positive relationship has also been observed in cross=section of other OECD countries in recent years.
+This is similar to the phenomenon observed in other OECD countries in recent years.
 We will be controlling for consumption variables implied by the proceeding theoretical model to understand the relationship.

 The labels and sources of the variables for the regression in the next section are summarized in Table 1.
 We introduce some new variables as determinants of TFR in addition to the traditional marriage and household variables.
-Specifically we consider household leisure and entertainment expenditures and automobile ownership as the consumer behavior variables that capture optimal choice, i.e., consumer behavior.
-In order to reflect quality of consumption, we use the number of department stores, which specialize in high end or high quality products.
-Leisure and Automobile Ownership can be considered to be high quality goods and Department Store to be a proxy variable for high quality of consumption goods.
-They both should have negative impacts on TFR.
+Specifically we consider household leisure and entertainment expenditures and automobile ownership as the consumer behavior variables that capture optimal choice.
+In order to reflect quality of consumption, we use the number of department stores, which usually specialize in high end products.
+We expect Leisure and Automobile Ownership to be high quality goods and Department Store to be a proxy variable for high quality of consumption goods and have negative impacts on TFR.

-Table 2 summarizes the changes through time by depicting mean, standard deviation, minimum and maximum values for each variable for each year.
-The steady decline of TFR is striking and TFR in 2005 has decreased to almost one-half of that in 1970.
+Table 2 summarizes the change through time by depicting mean, standard deviation, minimum and maximum values for each variable for each year.
+The steady decline of TFR is striking and TFR in 2005 has been decreased to almost one-half of that in 1970.
 The number of married couples has been declining as well.
-FLPR declines slightly in the period, but the standard deviation has changed from 6.313 (in 1975) to 2.467 (in 2005), implying that prefectures have become more homogeneous as far as FLPR is concerned.
-There is a similar phenomenon in Marriage standard deviation.
-On the other hand, we also observe that some variables have had rising means (proportion of one-person households, proportion of leisure and entertainment expenditure, automobile ownership rate and number of department stores), and in particular the means of Automobile Ownership and the number of department store have risen substantially.
+FLPR declines slightly in the period, but the standard deviation has changed from 6.313 (in 1975) to 2.467 (in 2005), implying that prefectures have become more homogeneous for FLPR.
+There is a similar phenomenon in marriage standard deviation.
+On the other hand, we also observe that some variables have had rising means (proportion of one-person households, proportion of leisure and entertainment expenditure, automobile ownership rate and number of department stores), especially means of automobile ownership and the number of department store have risen substantially.
 And their standard deviations have increased, suggesting they could be better explanatory variables for heterogeneity of prefectures.
-In Section 2.3 we regress TFR on FLPR and other variables, and apply the fixed effect instrumental variable model to our panel data to address the econometric problems and unobservable heterogeneity among prefectures.
+In Section 2.3 we regress TFR on FLPR and other variables, and apply the fixed effect instrumental variable model to our panel data to incorporate some econometric problems and unobservable heterogeneity among prefectures.